Ice Ice Baby: Lyrics and music

 Robert Van Winkle, better known by his stage name Vanilla Ice, wrote "Ice Ice Baby" in 1983 at the age of 16, basing its lyrics upon his experiences in South Florida.
 The lyrics describe a shooting and Van Winkle's rhyming skills.
 The chorus of "Ice Ice Baby" originates from the signature chant of the national African American fraternity Alpha Phi Alpha.
 Of the song's lyrics, Van Winkle stated in a 2001 interview that "If you released 'Ice Ice Baby' today, it would fit in today's lyrical respect among peers, you know what I'm sayin'? [...]
 My lyrics aren't, 'Pump it up, go!
 Go!'
 At least I'm sayin' somethin'."

-The song's hook samples the bassline of the 1981 song "Under Pressure" by Queen and David Bowie, who did not receive credit or royalties for the sample.
+The song's hook samples the bassline of the 1981 song "Under Pressure" by Queen and David Bowie, who did not initially receive credit or royalties for the sample.
 In a 1990 interview, Van Winkle claimed the two melodies were slightly different because he had added an additional note on the "and" of the fourth beat.
 In later interviews, Van Winkle readily admitted he sampled the song and claimed his 1990 statement was a joke; others, however, suggested he had been serious.
 After representatives for Queen and Bowie threatened a copyright infringement suit against him, the matter was settled out of court, with Van Winkle being required to pay financial recompense to the original artists.
 Bowie and all members of Queen were also given songwriting credit for the sample.
 "Ice Ice Baby" is written in the key of D minor.

 In December 1990, Van Winkle told British youth music magazine Smash Hits where he came up with the idea of sampling "Under Pressure":

-Van Winkle described himself as the first rapper to cross into the pop market and said that although his pioneer status forced him to "take the heat for a lot of people" for his music's use of samples, the criticism he received over sample use allowed sampling to become acceptable in mainstream hip hop.
+"Ice Ice Baby" is an early example of pop rap, with Van Winkle describing himself as the first rapper to cross into the pop market.
+He said that although his pioneer status forced him to "take the heat for a lot of people" for his music's use of samples, the criticism he received over sample use allowed sampling to become acceptable in mainstream hip-hop.